 Episode 13: The Red Arrows

 Over the years the ‘real’ Downton Abbey has played host to many important visitors, but few have been so spectacular as the nine red-suited gentlemen who visited in 2018.
 The Royal Air Force Aerobatic display team ‘The Red Arrows’ were the star attraction at the ‘Heroes at Highclere’ event which marked the 100 year anniversary of the end of the First World War.
-In this week’s podcast Lady Carnarvon welcomes back to Highclere Castle team supervisor Squadron Leader Adam Collins, also known as ‘Red 10’.
+In this week’s podcast I welcome back to Highclere Castle team supervisor Squadron Leader Adam Collins, also known as ‘Red 10’.
 Last year the team spent 11 weeks in North America where they displayed at around 20 major airshows and took part in several iconic flypasts.

 Episode 12: Luis the Butler

 Luis Coelho is Highclere Castle’s very own ‘Carson’.
 He might not be as tall as his Downton Abbey counterpart but what he lacks in stature he more than makes up for with enthusiasm.
 This year he even has his own bar to show off his mixology skills on public open days.
 He’s another member of the Highclere ‘family’ that makes the ‘real’ Downton Abbey such a special place to live, visit and work at.

 Episode 11: Tea with The Bishop